sjtugzx/AKG/README.md

 # AKG
-Code for Adapting Knowledge for Few-shot Table-to-Text Generation
+Our Code for Adapting Knowledge for Few-shot Table-to-Text Generation will comming soon.